eigerco/solana-spec/gossip-protocol-spec.md

 </details>

 ### PullRequest
-A node sends it to ask the cluster for new information.
-It creates a list of filters on its `crds` values and sends them to its peers.
-The recipients of pull requests collect data from their `crds`, filter them using provided filters and send them back as [PullResponse](#pullresponse).
+A node sends a pull request to ask the cluster for new information.
+It creates a list of bloom filters for its `crds` values and sends different bloom filters to different peers.
+The recipients of pull requests check what info the sender is missing using the received bloom filter and then construct a [PullResponse](#pullresponse) packed with missing `crds` values data for the pull request origin.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|